Reasoned action approach: Creating new cognitions

 Ogden also mentioned that the use of questionnaire might create new cognitions or change existing cognitions rather than measuring existing cognitions.
 Thus, simply completing a questionnaire might also possible cause changes in participant's subsequent behaviors.

-Ajzen & Fishbein also provide their explanation for this critique in their comment paper.
+Ajzen and Fishbein also provide their explanation for this critique in their comment paper.

-Culture.
+Culture

 With respect to social-cognitive theories in general, authors have criticized the 'Western' character of theories and argued that theories are not culture-free.
 However, finding, in a specific cultural setting, specific beliefs that are not part of a general theory does not in itself invalidate the usefulness of the theory.
-Fishbein & Ajzen have repeatedly stressed the importance of an open elicitation procedure to identify all relevant underlying beliefs.
+Fishbein and Ajzen have repeatedly stressed the importance of an open elicitation procedure to identify all relevant underlying beliefs.
 The theory of reasoned action and the theory of planned behavior have successfully been applied in many different cultural settings.

 Applying to changing behavior

 In the reasoned-action approach change is seen as a planned process in three phases: elicitation of the relevant beliefs, changing intentions by changing salient beliefs, and changing behavior by changing intentions and increasing skills or decreasing environmental barriers.
 The basic idea behind selecting any potential change method is that the salient beliefs are to be changed.
-Fishbein & Ajzen recognize methods such as persuasive communication, use of arguments, framing, active participation, modeling, and group discussion, but indicate that these methods will only have effect when salient behavioral, normative, or control beliefs are changed.
+Fishbein and Ajzen recognize methods such as persuasive communication, use of arguments, framing, active participation, modeling, and group discussion, but indicate that these methods will only have effect when salient behavioral, normative, or control beliefs are changed.
 Obviously, it is important that the salient beliefs are identified and measured correctly.
 Witte suggests to first organize the results of the beliefs elicitation in a list of relevant categories (for example, behavioral beliefs, normative beliefs, self-efficacy beliefs, values) and then to decide which beliefs need to be changed, which need to be reinforced, and which need to be introduced.